Shop and Save on New York State Health Insurance

 A new study by the National Health and Nutrition Examination Survey (NHANES)

-“We now have an indication that sleep can impact heart health, and it should be a priority.
-Based on these findings, it seems getting six to eight hours of sleep everyday probably confers the least risk for cardiovascular disease over the long term,”says Rohit R. Arora, MD, chairman of cardiology and professor of medicine, the Chicago Medical School, and the study’s principal investigator.
+“We now indicate that sleep can impact heart health, and it should be a priority.
+Based on these findings, it seems that getting six to eight hours of sleep every day probably confers the least risk for cardiovascular disease over the long term,” says Rohit R. Arora, MD, chairman of cardiology and professor of medicine, the Chicago Medical School, and the study’s principal investigator.

 Sleeping under six hours puts a person at risk for developing cardiovascular diseases like glucose intolerance and diabetes.

-Those that sleep more than eight hours complained of chest pain and are more likely to develop coronary artery disease.
+Those who sleep more than eight hours often experience chest pain and are more likely to develop coronary artery disease.
+Given the correlation between sleep and health, ensuring your health insurance plan covers regular check-ups is essential for managing potential risks.

-“Sleep has a large impact on health over long periods of time,” said Dr. C. Noel Bairey-Merz, director of women’s health center at Cedars-Sinai Medical Center in Los Angeles.
+“Sleep has a large impact on health over long periods,” said Dr. C. Noel Bairey-Merz, director of the women’s health center at Cedars-Sinai Medical Center in Los Angeles.

-Based on the discovery of this study, researchers are suggesting that doctors should start asking patients about their sleeping pattern.
+Based on the discovery of this study, researchers are suggesting that doctors should start asking patients about their sleeping patterns.

 This study is one of the largest with regards to sleep and its health effects involving 3,000 adults above 45 years old.